tmorin/article-value-stream-introduction/README.md

-# Article - Value Stream: a practice introduction
+# Article - Value Stream: a practical introduction

 > The article discusses the practical applications of the Value Stream technique as described by the TOGAF® Standard.